Merlin-Research/Qwen3.5-4B-Safety-Thinking

 • Building safety-oriented reasoning assistants and chatbots.

-• Tasks requiring strict, constrained instruction-following.
+• Tasks demanding strict, constrained instruction-following.